catseye/Fountain/README.md

 efficient parsing _and_ efficient generation of strings conforming to those languages.

-It does this by allowing semantic actions to be inserted between the elements of a production rule.
-Unlike the imperative semantic actions in a typical parser-generator (such as `yacc`) however, these actions are _relational_, and are also called _constraints_.
-This situates Fountain closer to the Definite Clause Grammars (DCGs) or Attribute Grammars (AGs).

-To support efficient generation, the interspersed semantic actions are analyzed to determine a plausible deterministic strategy for generation.
+It does this by allowing semantic constraints to be inserted between the elements of a production rule.
+To support efficient generation, these interspersed semantic constraints can be analyzed to determine a usable deterministic strategy for generation.

 Here is an example Fountain grammar which expresses the classic CSL `a`^_n_ `b`^_n_ `c`^_n_: